Orthosymplectic Superinstanton Counting and Brane Dynamics: Brane Construction

 The following diagram shows the explicit construction.
 The horizontal solid and dotted lines represent the $\mathrm{D4}^+$ and $\mathrm{D4}^-$ branes:

 From \cite{Dijkgraaf:2016lym} we know that we can annihilate the negative branes through gauging as follows:

-This configuration is equivalent to a $\mathrm{U}(n_0)$ gauge theory with $n^{\mathrm{f}} = 2n_1$ flavors.
+If we gauge this supergroup gauge theory\footnote{This dose not imply the equivalence of these two kind of theories!}, we get a $\mathrm{U}(n_0)$ gauge theory with $n^{\mathrm{f}} = 2n_1$ flavors.
+This serves as a method to obtain the Seiberg--Witten curve for supergroup geuge theory because this gauging process does not change Coulomb branch geometry.
+We remark that such a reduction is possible only at the special locus of the Coulomb branch of the moduli space of vacua, and this does not mean the agreement of the moduli spaces themselves.

 Similiar idea is also used by \cite{Dijkgraaf:2016lym} to explain results in \cite{Mikhaylov:2014aoa}, in which $\mathrm{U}(n_0|n_1)$ Chern-Simons theory on the three dimensional boundary is given by $n_0$ and $n_1$ D3-branes ending on opposite sides of an NS5-brane.
 We can first consider $n_0$ D3-branes and $n_1$ negative D3-branes on the same side.
 This leads to an $\mathcal{N} = 4$ $\mathrm{U}(n_0|n_1)$ gauge theory which gives a $\mathrm{U}(n_0|n_1)$ Chern-Simons theory on the boundary.
 Adding $n_1$ D3-branes passing through the NS5-branes and coinciding with the negative D3-branes will reover the boundary $\mathrm{U}(n_0|n_1)$ Chern-Simons theory, as shown schematically below:

 We will show in section \ref{sec:ospbrane} that this kind of phenomena is also consistent with the Hanany-Witten construction of orthosymplectic supergroup gauge theory.